AngleProtocol/borrow-contracts/README.md

 You can also delete `node_modules`, `cache`, and then re-install dependancies with `yarn install --frozen-lockfile`.

-### Remarks

-Some smart contracts use error messages.
-These error messages are sometimes encoded in numbers rather than as custom errors like done most of the time.
-The conversion from numbers to error messages can be found in `errorMessages.json`.

 ## Audits

 The contracts of this module have been audited by [Chainsecurity](https://chainsecurity.com/security-audit/angle-protocol-borrowing-module/).
 The audit reports can be found in the `audits/` folder of this repo.